Project Portfolio Management – 5 Benefits and 5 Common Mistakes

 1. Better Decision Making

 Our first branch of PPM benefits concerns its ability to drive better business decisions.
-To make good decisions, you need good data, making visibility crucial from both a strategic, top-down perspective and from a tactical bottoms-up perspective.
+These advantages of project portfolio management are particularly evident when good data is available, making visibility important from both a strategic, top-down perspective and from a tactical, bottom-up perspective.

-When you have a firm handle on past project metrics, it makes it much easier to predict future factors like resource utilization.
+When you have a firm grasp on past project metrics, it becomes much easier to predict future factors, such as resource utilization.

-Moreover, when you know what is happening in your current project portfolio, you can find out which projects are not contributing to corporate objectives.
-As part of project portfolio management, it is better for you to discover this than hear about it from the line of business managers or even worse, from senior executives.
+When you understand what is happening in your current project portfolio, you can identify which projects are not contributing to corporate objectives.
+As part of project portfolio management, it is better for you to discover this than hear about it from the line of business managers or, even worse, from senior executives.

 2. Risk Management

-It is extremely necessary for companies to create portfolios that lessen any risks, but at the same time, balance the deeds necessary to produce just enough risk to make the profits good.
-You must set a happy medium between playing is so safe that you never reach your full potential and taking too much risk and losing everything.
+It is extremely necessary for companies to create portfolios that minimize risks, while also balancing the risks necessary to produce sufficient profits.
+You must strike a balance between playing so safely that you never reach your full potential and taking too many risks, which can result in losing everything.

 Even successful projects can reflect overspending.
-Overspending can be caused by numerous factors such as poor project estimating, inaccurate scheduling, improper resource allocation, and no visibility into project data.
+Overspending can be caused by numerous factors, including poor project estimating, inaccurate scheduling, improper resource allocation that undermines resource planning, and a lack of visibility into project data.

 3. Faster project turn times

 As we all know, strategically aligned projects should always result in business value.
-With a shorter time to market, this value can be realized sooner and in many cases can give businesses a head start on their competition.
+With a shorter time to market, this value can be realized sooner, and in many cases, it can give businesses a head start on their competition.

 4. Increase project delivery success

 Unsuccessful project delivery leads to project failure.
-Project failure can be caused by many factors such as cost overruns, schedule delays, poorly defined requirements, mismanaged resources, lack of strategy alignment, unresolved issues, or technical limitations.
-PPM allows organizations to ensure these factors are minimized within project delivery.
+Project failure can be caused by numerous factors, including cost overruns, schedule delays, poorly defined requirements, mismanaged resources, a lack of strategic alignment, unresolved issues, or technical limitations.

 5. Streamline data and increase collaboration

 Project transparency is critical for proper decision making and improved project performance.
-With PPM, users can access real-time data, giving them the insight they need to get work done.
+With PPM, users can access real-time data, providing them with the insight they need to complete their work.
 Team members no longer have to rely on hallway conversations or meetings to give project status.

-Reduction of resource time can also be significant when leveraging an enterprise PPM system.
-Centralized data leads to insight and effective real-time collaboration leads to increased productivity.
+Reduction of resource time can also be significant when leveraging an enterprise project portfolio management (PPM) system.
+These advantages mean that centralized data leads to insight, and effective real-time collaboration leads to increased productivity.

-Managers can potentially decrease their administrative tasks by 25% with an effective PPM tool in place.
+Managers can potentially decrease their administrative tasks by 25% with an effective PPM tool in place, showcasing clear benefits of PPM software adoption.

 5 Common Project Portfolio Management Mistakes